My office phone rang and I answered. A voice boomed, “Dick, I need a war!”

 I was so excited I fumbled the phone into its cradle.
 And who wouldn’t be prior to meeting the finest extra-legal mind of our generation?

-Marge smiled as I threw on my jacket, straightened my tie and rushed into Dick’s simple but large corner office.
-On one wall was a six foot portrait of Richard Nixon, on the other a picture of President Clinton Dick liked to use for target practice.
-Facing me was a great glass wall which looked out over the Rose Garden.
+Dick’s admin Marge (the real leader of the free world, according to some) smiled as I threw on my jacket, straightened my tie and rushed into Dick’s simple but large corner office.
+On one wall was a six foot portrait of Richard Nixon, on the other a picture of President Clinton Dick, which liked to use for target practice.
+Facing me was a great glass wall which had a great view of the Rose Garden.
 It was spring.
 The cherry trees on the edge of the garden were flowering; the rose bushes were covered in buds, presaging a cheery, hopeful future.
-For a moment I was taken out of time: this could have been the office of a satrap, vizier or mandarin, and I guess in his dyspeptic, cantankerous way that was exactly what the Dick Cheney was, though with more of an emphasis on the trade in oil than that in figs, apricots and pistachios.
+For a moment I was taken out of time: this could have been the office of a satrap, vizier or mandarin, and I guess in his dyspeptic, cantankerous way that was exactly what the Dick Cheney was, though with an in interest in oil not figs, apricots and pistachios.

 “Will a straight up arms deal do?”
 I asked earnestly.